More than 6 million Americans are living with Alzheimer's. By 2050, this number is projected to rise to nearly 13 million.

 1 in 3 seniors dies with Alzheimer's or another dementia.
 It kills more than breast cancer and prostate cancer combined.

-In 2022, Alzheimer's and other dementias will cost the nation $321 billion.
-By 2050, these costs could reach nearly $1 trillion.
+In 2023, Alzheimer’s and other dementias will cost the nation $345 billion.
+By 2050, these costs could rise to nearly $1 trillion.

-In 2021, these caregivers provided more than 16 billion hours of care valued at nearly $272 billion.
+In 2022, unpaid caregivers provided an estimated 18 billion hours of care valued at $339.5 billion.

 The number of Americans living with Alzheimer's is growing — and growing fast.
 More than 6 million Americans of all ages have Alzheimer's.